eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 <div align=center> <img src="src/figs/1.5-2.png"></div>

-Then is to choose whether you like to add CycloneDDS to the system PATH.
+Then is to choose whether you want to add CycloneDDS to the system PATH.
 It is advised to add it to the system PATH so that your application can use the related libraries directly.
-You can also choose whether you like to add it for the current user or for all users.
+You can also choose whether to add it for the current user or all users.

 <div align=center> <img src="src/figs/1.5-3.png"></div>

-Follow up, is to set up the directory in which you like to install Cyclone DDS.
-It is advised not to install it under the `Program File` directory, as it need administrators' permission to write to the folder.
+Follow up, is to set up the directory to install Cyclone DDS.
+It is advised NOT to install it under the `Program File` directory, as it needs administrators' permission to write to the folder.

 <div align=center> <img src="src/figs/1.5-4.png"></div>